lensapp/lens/docs/extensions/get-started/your-first-extension.md

-# Your First Extension
+# Your first extension

 In this topic, we'll teach you the fundamental concepts for building extensions.

-## Installing and Building the extension
+## Installing and building the extension

 Simple Lens extension that adds "Hello World" page to a cluster menu.